li3zhen1/sociolinguistics-greeting-analysis/documents/Zhen_LING_Transformations_in_Chinese_Greeting_Expressions.typ

 = Conclusion

-This project has provided a comprehensive analysis of the evolution of Chinese greetings, examining their transition from question forms like “你吃了吗?” (_Have you eaten?_) and “你好吗?” (_How are you?_) to non-question forms such as “你好!” (_Hello!_) and “早上好!” (_Good morning!_).
+In conclusion, this project has provided a comprehensive analysis of the evolution of Chinese greetings through a corpus and a set of movie subtitles, examining their transition from question forms like “你吃了吗?” (_Have you eaten?_) and “你好吗?” (_How are you?_) to non-interrogative expressions such as “你好!” (_Hello!_) and “早上好!” (_Good morning!_).
 Through an quantitative analysis of conversational corpora and movie subtitles, we have traced the diachronic changes in greeting practices and explored their sociocultural implications.

 Our findings indicate a shift in greeting practices within Chinese society.
-The decline in question form greetings and the rise of non-question forms reflect broader sociocultural changes, including shifts towards greater impersonalization, and alterations in politeness norms.
+The decline in the use of interrogative greetings and the rise of non-interrogative forms reflect broader sociocultural changes, including shifts towards greater impersonalization, and alterations in politeness norms.
 These trends mirror the ongoing transformations in Chinese social dynamics and cultural practices.